Heights council rejects referendum petition to rescind Prop A repeal

 When it came time to vote, Mayor Spencer Smith polled the council members on whether they wanted to repeal the council’s Nov.
 22 ordinance, as the petition sought.

-In it, Blomquist acknowledged that 64% of the voters had approved the ordinance but contended they had been misinformed by the initiative’s organizers.
+In it, Blomquist acknowleded that 64% of the voters had approved the ordinance but contended they had been misinformed by the initiative’s organizers.

 “Ground Game Texas and other external operatives misled voters that their votes on a local municipal ordinance can set aside state law,” Blomquist said.
 “This resulted in voters voting in an effort that was entirely null per state law.”